 What it is?
-The national pastime of Cambridge and the only way to see the city.
+The national pastime of Cambridge and one of the best ways to see the city.
 And the good news is you don’t even need to work your own arm muscles.

 Why go?
 To get within sniffing distance of Cambridge and not go punting is like going to Pisa and not seeing the leaning tower.
 The brave and the skilled do the stick-bit themselves, but if you’re a first-timer book in to have someone else navigate the river Cam for you.